denisecase/denisecase.github.io/_posts/2016-02-20-mvc6_seed_from_csv.md

 ---
 layout: post
-title: MVC 6 Seed from CSV
+title: MVC6 Seed from CSV
 ---

 How to seed an ASP.NET 5 MVC 6 project using Entity Framework 7 from csv files.